-A prepaid balance is a charge made in advance by the printMe1.com account holder.
-The balance is charged to their credit card, and stored on their printMe1.com account.
-Once a balance is stored on their account, our site tracks this when they log in, and the balance can be used in checkout when paying for a print order.
+A prepaid balance is a payment made in advance by the printMe1.com account holder.
+The payment is charged to their credit card, and stored in their Balance in their printMe1.com account.
+Once a balance is stored on their account, our site tracks it when they log in, and the balance can be used in checkout when paying for a print order.

 Therefore, the group leader can delegate others to use their printMe1.com account to process print orders without the need to provide your credit card or purchasing card to them, or reimburse a team member if they paid on their own credit card.

 Funding and print purchases are tracked in the account on printMe1.com so you have a record of each type of transaction.

 The two main benefits of using a prepaid balance in a team environment are improving your workflow and improving cost controls for printing.
 We'll discuss those here in more detail.

 Our prepaid balance management is built using Stripe's Topup feature.
 Stripe is our credit card processor.

 To create and use a Balance, you just need to log in or create a free account, then add funds to the balance that are charged to your credit card.
 When you log in to place a print order and reach the payment page, you or your team member can use those prepaid funds to pay for your purchase, without using your credit card.